scionproto/scion/doc/dev/build.rst

 Please be aware that the following instructions only result in a minimal build environment.
 Not all tests and checks can be run in this setup.
 See :doc:`setup` for instructions on how to set up Bazel and the full development environment.
+For Hummingbird, Bazel builds refresh the copied AES assembly automatically as part of the build graph.

 Prerequisites
 -------------